Seven Pillars of Wisdom

-Leaning haphazardly against each other, this rock formation near the Wadi Rum visitor centre proceeds to a gradual peak with the highest pillar at its front.
-The clear, rounded shapes of the pillars standing side-by-side make this mountain look like many things: a collection of lopsided pillars, a procession of figures fanned out behind their leader, the bulwark of a great ship sailing through an ocean of sand.
+Leaning haphazardly against each other, this rock formation towers over the Wadi Rum visitor centre.
+It proceeds to a gradual peak with the highest pillar at its front.
+The clear, rounded shapes of the pillars standing side-by-side allowed it to inherit its name.
+Because of it shapes, this mountain look like many things.
+A collection of lopsided pillars, a procession of figures fanned out behind their leader, the bulwark of a great ship sailing through an ocean of sand.
 The modern name is taken from TE Lawrence’s memoir of his time in the desert.
-Though only five of these pillars are immediately visible—the other two are around the side.
+Though only five of these pillars are immediately visible, the other two are around the side.
+It is possible to walk around the formation but the best view is from a distance near the visitor centre.
 The original Arabic name is Jebel al-Mazmar, which means “The Mountain of the Plague.”

 The Seven Pillars are accessible from a track that leads behind the visitor centre.
-All guests will pass the site on their way into Wadi Rum Village and when stopping to complete the Protected Area visitor formalities can take the opportunity to get closer to the rock formation.
-This location is not included on any tours but is easily accessible for guests either when they first arrive to Wadi Rum or when they are leaving.
+All guests pass the sight on their way into Wadi Rum Village.
+When stopping to complete the Protected Area visitor formalities, guests can take the opportunity to get closer to the rock formation.
+Because of its location, Seven Pillars is not included on any tours.
+However, it is easily accessible for guests either when they first arrive to Wadi Rum or when they are leaving.

 - The Seven Pillars is iconic in Wadi Rum as it is the first major formation you will see as you approach the valley.

 - Named after TE Lawrence’s book, not the other way around.